 Students who need to have a third party remit payment on their behalf should email Student Financial Services at firstname.lastname@example.org for instructions.

 All checks must be drawn from a U.S. bank and be payable in U.S. dollars.
 We accept personal checks, as well as check payments from scholarship foundations, 529 Savings Accounts, employers, or government agencies.
 Please make checks payable to Massachusetts Institute of Technology and include the student's full name and MIT ID number on the memo line of the check to ensure that payments are properly credited and mail to:Student Financial Services Massachusetts Institute of Technology 77 Massachusetts Ave., Room 11-120 Cambridge, MA 02139-4307

-If a qualified third party is paying for your tuition and fees, the third-party payer (sponsor) must submit the Sponsor Billing Authorization Form and Sponsor Financial Agreement and the student must submit the Student Acknowledgement Form in order for MIT to approve and generate a third-party sponsor invoice.
+If a qualified third party is paying for your tuition and fees, the third-party payer (sponsor) must submit the Sponsor Billing Authorization Form and Sponsor Financial Agreement.
+As a student, you must submit the Student Acknowledgement Form in order for MIT to approve and generate a third-party sponsor invoice.

 Outside organizations qualify for sponsored billing if: